alexpreynolds/cull-exemplars/README.md

 Each interval is a 200nt "bin" with a priority score in the fifth column (other columns are allowed and are ignored during processing).

+All starting bins have a positive, non-zero score.
+We take advantage of this property to fill in gaps with "placeholder" or "sentinel" bins, each with a zero score.
+This property will be exploited to know when the priority queue method is "exhausted", i.e., when there are no more valid bins to filter.

 ### Output

 The output from each of the two methods (discussed below) contains a filtered subset of the input bins, which meet the desired criteria.